markuskolp/plainbi/README.md

 - `create`
 - `delete`
 - `duplicate` (same as `create`, but prefills the form with the data of the selected row)
+- `export_dsdb` (custom functionality to export a plainbi application or lookup as .dsdb file for [datasqill](https://www.datasqill.de/) used in DevOps scenario (git versioning)

 ##### pk_columns